 Adding millwork to your large wall is a really clever way to break up the wall while adding a refined and expensive looking touch.

-Picture frame moulding is my one of personal favorite ways to add interest to a large wall.
+Picture frame molding is my one of personal favorite ways to add interest to a large wall.
 It adds just enough texture to eliminate the “boring” but by painting it the same color as the wall, it doesn’t detract from the rest of the surroundings.

 These can be done by virtue of DIY if you are on a budget and transform your space with minimal cost.
 They look amazing painted in the same color as the wall but also look really beautiful with a contrasting color – the options are endless!

-5. Board and Batten
+5. Use Board and Batten for a Timeless Wall Treatment

 Board and batten is another inexpensive way to add interest to a large, blank wall.